jeetsh4h/jeetsh4h.github.io/education.md

     - Managed the inter-house events for the year.
     - Won the cultural trophy for the year.
     - Second in sports events.
-- Went to Brittany, France as part of an exchange program.
+- Went to Brittany, France as part of a student exchange program.
 - Goalkeeper of the Football Team
     - 2013 - 2018
     - Came second in the MSSA U-14 football team.